LDAP Integration

 ### 3. Team Member Synchronization

-Users referenced in LDAP teams are assigned to the corresponding Steadybit teams with the `member` role, or removed when they are no longer referenced.
+Users referenced in LDAP teams are assigned to the corresponding Steadybit teams with the `member` role.
+LDAP-managed members that are no longer referenced in the LDAP group are removed from the team.
+Manually added members on an LDAP-managed team are preserved and not affected by the synchronization.

 Only users that exist in the Steadybit Platform (from User Synchronization) can be assigned to teams.